OllieJones/fast-woo-order-lookup/readme.txt

 WooCommerce's Order and Subscription pages allow store owners to search for orders and subscriptions by customer name, email, and other attributes.
 By default, it does a general substring search.
 For example, if you put OllieJones into the search box, it will search with `LIKE '%OllieJones%'` using the leading wildcard `%`.
 That's astonishingly slow on sites with many orders.

-Upon activation this plugin runs a background process to create a special-purpose index table, a table of trigrams, to speed up that search.
+Upon activation this plugin uses ActionScheduler to run a background process to create a special-purpose index table, a table of trigrams, to speed up that search.
 Then it uses those trigrams to search for orders.

 The downside: the trigram table takes database space and takes time to generate.

-The orders page itself contains a very slow query (to be fixed in Woocommerce 9.0.0) to look up meta_keys.
+The orders page itself contains a slow query to look up meta_keys.
 This fixes that query's performance too.

+<h4>If you have problems<h4>

+The WordPress and WooCommerce ecosystems offer many optional features enabled by plugins.
+And, WooCommerce sites run on many different versions of database server.
+It is not possible to test this plugin on every imaginable combination.
+So, you may have problems getting it to work.

+Sometimes the process of creating the index table does not complete correctly.
+And, sometimes you cannot find some orders after the index is created.

+If you tell the author about these problems, he will attempt to fix them.
+Please create a support topic, then visit Site Health, view the Info tab, click the Copy Site Info to Clipboard button, and paste that information into the support topic.
+And, of course, please describe what is going wrong.

 <h4>Credits</h4>
 Thanks to Leho Kraav for bringing this problem to my attention.